Pain in the Neck: Neck Injuries After a Car Accident

 Symptoms of disc herniation include:

 - Pain in virtually any part of the body or along the nerve

 - Numbness in extremities (hands, feet, legs, arms)

 - Muscle weakness along the nerve

-The important thing to remember is that not all neck injuries have pain the neck.
+The important thing to remember is that not all neck injuries have pain in the neck.
 If other parts of your body have unexplained pain, that could be a sign of something more severe.
 You should always visit an experienced medical professional after an auto accident.